oobites/Comprehensive-Google-Map-Plugin/readme.txt

 4. The map appears empty with "loading" image or just gray square why is that?
 Please check the following when adding marker locations:
-[a] In the shortcode builder, did you click the 'Add Marker' button before clicking 'Send to Editor'?
+[a] In the shortcode builder, did you add marker loaction(s) and clicked the 'Add' button before clicking 'Send to Editor'?
-[b] In the widget, did you click the 'Add Marker' button before clicking 'Save'?
+[b] In the widget, did you add marker loaction(s) and clicked the 'Add' button before clicking 'Save'?
 Please revisit and reconfigure your widget or shortcode configuration.
 The map requires at least one marker location to be added.

+5. Where is plugin documentation?<br />
+After plugin activation, look at the left hand side menu of WP admin, look for "Google Map" item

 == Screenshots ==